dr-natetorious/TIM-7020-Database_and_Business_Intelligence/Week1_BI_Bibliography/Readings/Lifecycles/README.md

 - Generation > Acquisition > Storage Analysis
 - Collection > Storage > Analysis > Deployment

 When the data is collected from the various sources, it will come in all shapes and sizes.
 The system will need to decide if its better to apply _schema on read or write_.
+These decisions will influence the SQL vs NoSQL patterns that follow.

+Then the data needs to be stored in a manner the customer would expected.
+Consider the privacy and regulatory requirements that enforce their implicit trust in the system.

+During the analysis phase machine learning and other statistical algorithms can be applied to build models.
+These models should try to answer directed questions and not boil the ocean.

+Then the model needs to be published either behind a service endpoint or as a curated model in a data catalog.
+If the system is an Open Platform, then additional considerations around third-party data integrations needs to occur.